M.Ed. Programs for Licensed Teachers

 For candidates who have taught for three years in the area of their initial teaching license (Early Childhood Education, Elementary Education, or Moderate Disabilities), and who have met the other requirements listed in licensure regulations, it will also lead to professional licensure in the area of the first teaching license.

 Advising for graduate students in the M.Ed. programs facilitates student progress in degree programs and offers an opportunity to design and to amend programs of study, acquire career advice and address topics of particular interest to students involved in graduate study for career advancement or professional development.
 Registration advising is offered in advance of the semester to assist with course choices appropriate for graduate programs.
 Programs of study constructed during the first semester of matriculation allow students to remain active participants in their course selections.

-This 34-credit hour program is designed for teachers who hold an initial license and seek Professional Licensure in Elementary Education.
+This 34-credit hour program is designed for teachers who hold an initial license and seek Professional Licensure in Elementary Education, with a focus on reading education.
 Students without the appropriate license may work toward the initial license for elementary education and apply up to six semester hours of graduate work toward the master's degree.

 Program of Study

 Content knowledge in the following areas must be documented in the student's previous academic record or professional experience.
 Any gaps in coverage must be fulfilled as determined by the student's graduate advisor.

 - introductory course in computer applications